Arrays, Our First Data Structure!

 I've also used Python arrays!

 Actually, I think you're thinking of Python's “list” data structure.
-It does have many array-like properties, but it is like Java's
+It does have many array-like properties, but it's similar to Java's

 ArrayList